For Which Of The Mixtures Will Ag2so4 S Precipitate

 Temperature

 The solubility of most ionic compounds, including $Ag_2SO_4$, is temperature-dependent.
-Generally, the solubility of salts increases with increasing temperature.
-This means that at higher temperatures, more $Ag_2SO_4$ can dissolve in the solution before precipitation occurs.
+Because of that, generally, the solubility of salts increases with increasing temperature.
+Basically, at higher temperatures, more $Ag_2SO_4$ can dissolve in the solution before precipitation occurs.

 The relationship between temperature and $K_{sp}$ is described by the van't Hoff equation: